morepath/reg/doc/usage.rst

 extra implementation work for the developers of ``size`` but also extra work for the person who wants to subclass a content item.

-Hey, we should write a system that generalizes this and automates a lot of this, and gives us a more universal registry API, making our life easier!
-And that's Reg.
+Hey, we should write a system that automates a lot of this, and gives us a universal registration API, making our life easier!
+And what if we want to switch behavior based on more than just one argument?
+Maybe you even want different dispatch behavior depending on application context?
+This is what Reg is for.

 Doing this with Reg
 -------------------

-Let's see how we could implement ``size`` using Reg.
+Let's see how we can implement ``size`` using Reg:

 First we need our generic ``size`` function: